vejendla/Prince_housing/README.md

 --
 --
 -- Task#99 -- Beautify the layout with bootsrap.
 Bootstrap css, js and fonts have been downloaded and placed in css, js and fonts directory.
 Use the Jumbotron wide template for responsive websites.
 The meta tag has been added to make it as a responsive website to show legibly in all devices.
 Continue on this and build this as a responsive website..

+For the upcoming hackathon June 10 , 2016 <br>
+----------------------------------------- <br>
+We need members to complete the above steps <br>
+We need members to prepare a ppt to explain about Aff Housing <br>
+We need members to present this ppt and the website on Sunday. <br>

+If you would like to take part in this AffHousing project, then let me know which task you would like to contribute on.